mrz1836/go-pipl/README.md

     // Create a client with your api key client := pipl.NewClient("your-api-key")

-    // Set your match requirements
-    client.SearchParameters.MatchRequirements = "name and phone"

-    // Create a new person
-    search := pipl.NewPerson()
+    // Create a new person for searching search := pipl.NewPerson()

-    // Search by username
     search.AddUsername("@jeffbezos")

     // Submit the search